pedrolemos4/labcib/M1/ReportLab1.md

 ## Connect to the C&C
 **TARGET 7: Final secret**

-With all passwords and the cracked OTP, we could access the C&C, where the following secrets were displayed:
+With all passwords and the cracked OTP, we could access the C&C, where the final secret was displayed as being "`windowiguanabeachsun`".

-- 16: `monkeytigeroaktape`
-- 29: `niceeaglewonderfulboat`
-- 6: `windowiguanabeachsun`